 It had been a dream/goal of hers and so many members of a group called the “Taipei Hikers” to hike the 1,706 steps to the summit of the 401 meter volcanic island.
 It was a dream come true, and something that we had all envisioned and more.

 The experience had brought on amazing stories, sweat, and pictures that were beautiful.
 We had accomplished just one more goal of our Taiwan bucket list.

 Lets start off with a few facts and history of the island.

 About the Island

 Guishan Island or as to most people, Turtle Island, is an island in the Pacific Ocean off the coast of Taiwan.
-It carries the only active volcano in Taiwan.
+It carries the one of the two active volcanoes in Taiwan.
 The island was at once, a spot for fisherman, but due to hardships and lack of ability to sustain living, the fishermen relocated.
-As of now, the island is protected for environmental reasons, and only a certain amount of tourists can visit at a time. .
+As of now, the island is protected for environmental reasons, and only a certain amount of tourists can visit at a time.

 Getting to Turtle Island:

 Like most people, we gathered a group of 16 hikers from the Taipei area to take our six-hour tour of Turtle Island.
 I was often humming the tune of Gilligan’s Island thinking we were just on a one-hour ride across the ocean to this tiny island with so many steps.
 Our goal was to climb 1,706 steps to the summit, which was about 401 meters above sea level.
 With the threat of torrential rainstorms on its way, we were determined to conquer this feat, take some photos, and eventually rest and eat.